natasjja/intro-to-coding/exercise2.md

 2. Wrap our content

     * Let's add a `<main>` tag around _all the elements_ we've already added inside our document `<body>`.
-    * This makes it easier for us to layout our elements https://www.w3schools.com/tags/tag_main.asp
+    * This makes it easier for us to layout our elements.
+Example here: https://www.w3schools.com/tags/tag_main.asp

 3. Let's center our page with CSS